PulseRain/zephyr/README.rst

 .. start_include_here

-Port to PulseRain Reindeer Soft CPU
+Port to `PulseRain Reindeer Soft CPU <https://github.com/PulseRain/Reindeer>`

 ***********************************

-This repository is a fork of Zephyr 1.13.0 release, and is customized to support <a href="https://github.com/PulseRain/Reindeer" target="_blank">PulseRain Reindeer Soft CPU</a>
+This repository is a fork of Zephyr 1.13.0 release, and is customized to support PulseRain Reindeer Soft CPU (https://github.com/PulseRain/Reindeer)

 Community Support